Ell-i/ell-i.github.com/about.md

 nice open solution.
 While Power-over-Ethernet (PoE) was a clear choice as the backbone for the network due to its characteristics and good components availability, there are no DIY modules on the market.
-Therefore we decided to start the ELL-i (Electrical Line Intelligence) community and project, to initially build a DIY board that can be utilised at the end of a PoE line.
+Therefore we decided to start the ELL-i (ELectrical Line Intelligence) community and project, to initially build a DIY board that can be utilised at the end of a PoE line.
 In the future we plan to expand the choice of various open source modules.